caviyacht/SodaDungeon2Mod/readme.md

 The following features are only in the beta version of the game and may end up in the final version.

+### Title Screen

+- Click to skip the beta warning.

 ### Adventure Results

 - Floors completed now shows the full number